 - What is the thing that you have achieved in your life that you're the proudest of?

 My greatest achievements I'd say is travelling to 40 countries so far and also my educational career, I have several degrees in the medical and nursing field of Psychiatry and I currently manage 3 hospitals, I have worked in this field for 18 years and have taught many students who've since have gone on to have their own successful careers this is very rewarding to see and what I class to be a great achievement.

 - Why do you travel?

 I travel for many reasons.
 I love exploring (especially old ancient sites like temples and historical buildings) I love the history behind places I love photographing these places.
-I also travel to relax and chill out, tropical secluded beach islands with rainforests and jungles with wildlife, some where you can feel lost and isolated.
+I also travel to relax and chill out, tropical secluded beach islands with rainforests and jungles with wildlife, somewhere you can feel lost and isolated.

-I am not a fan of packed and crowed beaches no matter how beautiful that beach may be, I like to find my own piece of paradise.
+I am not a fan of packed and crowded beaches no matter how beautiful that beach may be, I like to find my own piece of paradise.
 I love food and travelling allows me to taste and experience delicious foods from around the world, I usually try and take some sort of cooking class or at least learn about the dishes along the way.
 Best of all I love meeting people and making new friends along the way.

 - What destinations are on your travel bucket list and why?

 I have a bucket list 10 miles long lol, here are a few places on my list and why.

 Known for its beaches, wildlife, volcanoes, jungles this is a perfect destination for me to explore, this country is very eco-friendly something I would like to experience more of.

 I love tropical fairway islands and the islands in French Polynesia looks stunning, I enjoy snorkelling and diving and I've heard and read the waters here are perfect to do that.